 You’ve published me before.
 When should I next send you my work?

 ☞ Hello, friend!
 We recommend you wait for one issue before sending us something in the same genre.
-And do let us know you’re a TBLM alum in your cover letter.
+And do let us know you’re a TBLM alum while submitting.

 -